 - (B) Decentralized Room Service: Decentralized room service offers very limited number of food & beverage items to be served in real quick time.
 This service is offered through separate pantry located in different floors.
 Generally easy to make foods like tea, coffee, sandwiches are served by this service.

 - (B) Mobile Room Service: Mobile room service also offers very limited number of food & beverage but specialty of this service is that a dedicated elevator is kept especially for this service to reach out guest room fast.
 Since foods are prepared in mobile pantry i.e. elevator, so only few items are served through this service.

 (6) Equipment Needed for Room Service:

 Room service is mainly performed through trays and trolleys.
-According to the types equipment needed for room service varies.
-Here is some frequent use equipment needed for room service:
+According to the types of equipment needed for room service varies.
+Here is some frequently used equipment needed for room service:

 - Tables, trays, trolleys, heaters, chinaware, crockery, cutlery, silverware, glassware, vases, linen etc. in different size & shape.

 - Special trolleys for room service with hot cases for keeping food hot.